singhaditya8499/NLP-Study/README.md

 ### POS tagging

 Part-of-speech tagging identifies the grammatical category (noun, verb, adjective, etc.) of each word in a sentence.
 It is valuable for understanding sentence structure and aids in tasks like named entity recognition and question answering.

+## Tokenizer

+Breaking down of the data in its lowest form is called tokenization.
+The smallest unit is called token.
+These are the input units to the BERT algorithm.

+### Ways for tokenization

+1. Remove spaces between the words
+2. Add special characters between the words
+3. Split the string using the spaces

+Since computer cant understand the text, it is important to represent these words as vectors.
+These vectors store the syntactic and semantic information about the words.

+Subword tokenization is the tokenization on the next level.
+Most of the words are made of the suffixes and prefixes, these constitute OOV(out of vocabulary) words.
+Words like anytime can be broken to "any" and "time" which reduces the compelxity of the data and helps in understand of the text in detail.

+Below are the main algorithms for sub word tokenization:

+### Byte pair encoding

+The process is used to tokenize the words that are morphologically rich and have complex language structure.
+The process looks for adjacent characters that occurs frequently and forms a word pair out of it.
+This happens for a number of iteration or until some conditions are met.
+These new words are then used to tokenize the original textual data we have.

+### Wordpiece

+The WordPiece algorithm is a subword tokenization technique commonly used in natural language processing (NLP) and machine learning, particularly in models like BERT.
+WordPiece tokenization breaks down words into smaller subword units to handle complex languages, morphology, and unseen words effectively.
+Here's how the WordPiece algorithm works:

+1. **Initialization**: Start with a basic vocabulary that includes individual characters, special symbols (e.g., [CLS] and [SEP] for BERT), and a few whole words.
+The vocabulary can be quite small initially.

+2. **Tokenization**: Begin by splitting text into individual characters or subword units.
+The goal is to represent text as a sequence of these smaller units.

+3. **Training**: The WordPiece algorithm iteratively updates the vocabulary to include frequently occurring subword units.
+Here's how this process typically works:

+   a. **Frequency Analysis**: Analyze a training corpus to identify the most frequent subword units.

+   b. **Merging**: Merge the most frequent subword units into a single new token.
+For example, if "un" and "breakable" are frequent, they might be merged into "unbreakable."

+   c. **Update Vocabulary**: Add the newly merged token to the vocabulary.

+4. **Repeat**: Steps 3a-3c are repeated for a set number of iterations or until a predefined stopping condition is met.

+5. **Final Vocabulary**: After the training process is complete, you have a vocabulary that includes not only individual characters but also subword units that represent frequently occurring character combinations and subwords.

+6. **Tokenization with Final Vocabulary**: During text tokenization for NLP tasks, the WordPiece algorithm uses the final vocabulary to segment text into subword units.
+This allows the model to handle complex words and out-of-vocabulary words effectively.

+The WordPiece algorithm is flexible and adapts to the specific language and text data it is applied to.
+It is particularly useful for languages with complex morphologies, compound words, and agglutinative languages, where breaking down words into subword units helps in handling unseen or rare words.
+It is commonly used in transformer-based models like BERT and GPT-2, contributing to their effectiveness in various NLP tasks.

+### Unigram subword tokenization

+Unigram subword tokenization is a technique used in natural language processing (NLP) for breaking down words into their individual character-level components.
+Unlike other subword tokenization methods, unigram subword tokenization treats each character as a separate token.
+Here's how it works:

+1. **Character-Level Tokenization**: In unigram subword tokenization, each character in a word is considered as a separate token.
+For example, the word "apple" would be tokenized into five tokens: 'a', 'p', 'p', 'l', 'e'.

+2. **No Merging or Combinations**: Unlike other subword tokenization methods like WordPiece or Byte Pair Encoding (BPE), unigram subword tokenization does not involve merging characters or creating subword units.
+Each character stands on its own as an individual token.

+3. **Use Cases**:
+   - Unigram subword tokenization can be helpful in certain situations, especially for languages with simple morphologies and phonetic languages where characters often represent individual syllables or phonemes.
+   - It is less common in modern NLP models compared to techniques like BPE or WordPiece, but it can be used in specific scenarios where character-level analysis is required.

+4. **Advantages and Disadvantages**:
+   - Advantages:
+     - It preserves the integrity of individual characters, which can be useful in scenarios where character-level information is crucial, such as handwriting recognition or certain linguistic analyses.
+     - It can be applied to languages with straightforward character-to-sound correspondence.
+   - Disadvantages:
+     - For many NLP tasks and languages, it results in an extremely large vocabulary, making it less practical in terms of memory and computational resources.
+     - It doesn't handle complex word structures or morphological variations as effectively as other subword tokenization methods.

+In summary, unigram subword tokenization treats each character in a word as a separate token.
+It has its uses, particularly in languages with simple morphologies or when fine-grained character-level analysis is necessary.
+However, it is less common in modern NLP models compared to other subword tokenization methods that create subword units for better handling of complex languages and word structures.

+### SentencePiece

+SentencePiece is a subword tokenization algorithm that's widely used in natural language processing (NLP) and text processing tasks.
+It's designed to segment text into subword units, making it useful for various languages, especially those with complex word structures and character-based writing systems.
+Here's how the SentencePiece algorithm works:

+1. **Initialization**: Start with a basic vocabulary that typically includes individual characters, special symbols, and a few whole words.
+The vocabulary can be quite small initially.

+2. **Training**: SentencePiece doesn't rely on specific linguistic knowledge or pre-existing word lists.
+Instead, it uses a statistical approach to analyze a training corpus of text data.

+3. **Subword Segmentation**: SentencePiece applies an unsupervised subword segmentation algorithm to identify and group frequently co-occurring characters, character sequences, and subword units in the training data.

+4. **Subword Units**: It creates a vocabulary of subword units, which can include character sequences, whole words, and more, based on their frequency in the training data.
+These subword units are used to tokenize text into meaningful pieces.

+5. **Tokenization**: During tokenization for NLP tasks, the SentencePiece algorithm uses the vocabulary of subword units to segment text into these units.
+For example, the word "unbreakable" might be segmented into "un," "break," and "able."

+6. **Flexibility**: SentencePiece allows for different tokenization strategies, including subword units that span characters or longer subword sequences.
+It can also handle languages with complex morphology and character-based writing systems effectively.

+7. **Integration**: SentencePiece is often used in various NLP models, including BERT and other transformers, as it offers flexibility in handling subword tokenization and helps in representing words and subword units effectively.

+SentencePiece is valuable in NLP for several reasons:

+- It dynamically adapts to the specific language and data, making it suitable for languages with complex morphologies.
+- It can represent out-of-vocabulary words and handle unseen or rare words effectively.
+- It offers flexibility in choosing the granularity of subword units, making it adaptable to different NLP tasks and languages.

+Overall, SentencePiece is a versatile and powerful subword tokenization algorithm that enhances the handling of text data in NLP tasks by segmenting it into meaningful subword units.